skillrepos/copilot-ext/labs.md

 2. Since this is a new project, let's have Copilot produce some "onboarding" documentation for us.
 We'll use the #codebase chat variable to indicate it should do this against the contents of the current project.
 Enter the following prompt in the Copilot Chat dialog box and then submit it or hit *Enter*.

 ```
-Create an onboarding guide to #codebase
+Create an onboarding guide for #codebase
 ```
 ![Onboarding prompt](./images/ac4.png?raw=true "Onboarding prompt")